Timendus/paaldb/README.md

 ## Status of the software

-This software can currently import locations from a limited number of sources.
+This software can currently import locations from several sources.
 It then tries to merge the information as best as it can into a single table with locations.
 The next step is to add an API on top of that so that other projects can build on top of this one.

 Another thing to do is to add more importers.
 This shouldn't be too hard.
 The importers I've written so far are for a KML file and to parse a static website.